Nastel/tnt4j-stream-jmx/README.md

 </server>
 ```

-By default Stream-JMX connects to local Liberty runner JVM using `java.lang.management.ManagementFactory.getPlatformMBeanServer()`.
+By default, Stream-JMX connects to local Liberty runner JVM using `java.lang.management.ManagementFactory.getPlatformMBeanServer()`.

 Navigate to `http://localhost:9080/YOUR_CHOOSEN_CONTEXT_PATH/`.
 TNT4J-Stream-JMX configuration/monitoring page should be displayed.
 See [Generic servlet page features](#generic-servlet-page-features) on what is available there.